 Scientists think that the jellyfish blooms are a warning and are due to the human impact upon marine ecosystems.
 This has caused a massive increase in jellyfish populations worldwide.
 A group of researchers published preliminary results on a comprehensive review of all jellyfish populations.
 There isn’t yet enough evidence to support the claims of a global upswing, but there are indications that there are problems.

 Jellyfish aren’t easy to study and have received little attention from marine biologists.
 The creatures could serve as one of the key indicators for the health of the oceans, which is why scientists want to build up a database and track their population.

 Monty Graham, chairman of the Department of Marine Science at the University of Southern Mississippi in Diamondhead, discovered that from 1985 to 1997, jellyfish have grown substantially in number, and he has suggested that human changes in their ecosystem might be the root cause.

 In the Bering Sea, jelly numbers have also risen throughout the 1990s.
 This indicates a shift in the oceans ecosystems, reducing the number of large fish and promoting populations of organisms from lower down the food chain.
 Algae, toxic plankton, and jellyfish are among the beneficiaries.

 Nutrient pollution increases the food supply for jellyfish, overfishing can reduce their competition, and warmer temperatures are thought to trigger reproduction in some jellyfish species.

-Long-term research in Japan indicates that jellyfish blooms happen only ever 40 years, but since 2000, they have come yearly.
-The blooms seem to originate in Chinese water, were overfishing is prevalent.
+Long-term research in Japan indicates that jellyfish blooms happen only every 40 years, but since 2000, they have come yearly.
+The blooms seem to originate in Chinese water, where overfishing is prevalent.